 If the minimum entry level grades/points are not achieved, will the student be eligible for the Scholarship?

-Yes, in the case of individuals completing their Leaving Certificate this year as the scholarship will be awarded in Round Zero, before Leaving Certificate results are issued.
+Yes, in the case of individuals completing their Leaving Certificate as the scholarship will be awarded in Round Zero, before Leaving Certificate results are issued.

 If an applicant is offered their first CAO choice course for WIT, will they not have the option of receiving offers from other higher educational institutions?

 If they receive an offer of a scholarship from WIT and it is their first choice on the CAO, they can't receive a higher offer from another institution.
-If they receive an offer of a scholarship from WIT which is not their first choice on the CAO, they can receive an offer from another institution in Round 1 or subsequent rounds.
+If they receive an offer of a scholarship from WIT which is not their first choice on the CAO, they can receive an offer from another institution in Round 1 should they be eligible.
 If they accept that offer, they will lose the WIT scholarship.